-Since we'll be seeing the fall colours peak this month, now is the time to take full advantage of the most colourful time of year, and escape to some of Ontario's most scenic gems.
+Fall colours will be appearing soon so you're going to want to take full advantage of the most colourful time of year, and escape to some of Ontario's most scenic gems.

 Located in the rural community of Lansdowne, this charming town is home to one of the highest lookout towers in Ontario, which stands more than 100 metres above the stunning 1000 Islands and St. Lawrence River.